Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: DEMONSTRATION

 \section{DEMONSTRATION}

-To demonstrate the resilience and performance of both sensors in application, we perform a repeated task of loosening and tightening a bottle cap (Fig. \ref{fig:demo}B), which induces both compressive and shear loads as well as local surface wear.
-We use a Robotiq 2F-140 parallel jaw gripper attached to a UR-10 robot arm.
-For each material, we train a convolutional neural networks (3 convolution layers, 1 hidden dense layer) to predict two points defining a simplified contact region (Fig. \ref{fig:demo}C).
-Training data includes background-subtracted images with hand annotations from 243 grasps of varying force and location, augmented by random translations with a custom data generator during training.
+To ground our controlled test results in a real application, we perform a bottle cap loosening/tightening task (Fig. \ref{fig:demo}B), which induces both compressive and shear loads as well as local surface wear.
+We use a Robotiq 2F-140 parallel jaw gripper with one DIGIT sensor attached to a UR-10 robot arm.
+To measure sensor performance, we collect 243 contact images of varying force and location and train a small convolutional neural network to predict two hand-annotated points defining a simplified contact region (Fig. \ref{fig:demo}C).

 We then conduct (up to) fifty cycles of the task, first loosening and then re-tightening a ridged bottle cap to a max torque of 0.8 N-m.
-During the re-tightening phase, the robot performs a small initial rotation with a soft grasp, resets, and then grasps firmly to tighten the remainder of the way, resulting in two grasps per cycle.
-The grasp force of the Robotiq 2F-140 is not directly controllable, so the force parameters are set experimentally to ensure a secure grasp.
+For variability, retightening is initiated with a soft grasp and finished with a firm grasp.
 The sensor images from both re-tightening grasps (before any torque is applied) are annotated by hand, and then predictions are made with the trained models.
-The mean absolute error of the model predicted contact region at each cycle is shown for both grasps (soft and firm) and both materials \ref{fig:demo}A.

-The silicone gel fails via tearing (\ref{fig:demo}) after the 16th cycle of tightening, resulting in increased prediction errors for both grasps in the 17th cycle.
+As shown by the mean absolute error (MAE) of the model predictions, the silicone gel fails via tearing (Fig. \ref{fig:demo}C) after the 17th cycle of tightening and exhibits an immediate reduction in performance.
 After failure, the gel does not provide enough friction to twist the cap, resulting in an early stoppage.
-The polyurethane gel successfully completes all 50 cycles, maintaining consistent performance without visible failure.
+For the PU30 gel, a tear occurs in the image transfer layer halfway through the test and continues to grow, only impacting performance for soft grasps after 40 cycles.
+PU50 successfully completes all 50 cycles, maintaining consistent performance without visible failure.
 This demonstration shows an example of a real-life task where polyurethane VBTS gels can provide improved resilience over silicone gels while still providing useful tactile signals.